A Dance to the Music of Time: Inspiration

 Jenkins reflects on the Poussin painting in the first two pages of A Question of Upbringing:

 These classical projections, and something from the fire, suddenly suggested Poussin's scene in which the Seasons, hand in hand and facing outward, tread in rhythm to the notes of the lyre that the winged and naked greybeard plays.
 The image of Time brought thoughts of mortality: of human beings, facing outward like the Seasons, moving hand in hand in intricate measure, stepping slowly, methodically sometimes a trifle awkwardly, in evolutions that take recognisable shape: or breaking into seemingly meaningless gyrations, while partners disappear only to reappear again, once more giving pattern to the spectacle: unable to control the melody, unable, perhaps, to control the steps of the dance.

 Poussin's painting is housed at the Wallace Collection in London.

 Analysis

+Its 12 novels have been acclaimed by such critics as A. N. Wilson and fellow writers including Evelyn Waugh and Kingsley Amis as among the finest English fiction of the 20th century.
+Auberon Waugh dissented, calling it "tedious and overpraised—particularly by literary hangers-on".
+The work was more heavily criticised towards the late 1960s, seen as being old-fashioned.
+Long-time friend V. S. Naipaul cast similar doubts regarding the work, if not the Powell oeuvre.
+Naipaul described his sentiments after a long-delayed review of Powell's work following the author's death this way: "it may be that our friendship lasted all this time because I had not examined his work".